jacekkacki/randomid-generator/README.md

 console.log(randomID()); // Default generate 10 random id

-//When you want to change it, enter a value, for randomID(newvalue);
+//When you want to change it, enter a value, for randomID(newValue);
 ```